stevesarmiento/espresso/README.md

-Jetstreamer is a high-throughput Solana backfilling and research toolkit designed to stream historical chain data live over the network from Project Yellowstone's [Old Faithful](https://old-faithful.net/) archive which is a comprehensive open source archive of all Solana blocks and transactions from genesis to the current tip of the chain.
-Jetstreamer can stream data at over 2.7M TPS with the right hardware and network connection.
+Jetstreamer is a high-throughput Solana backfilling and research toolkit designed to stream historical chain data live over the network from Project Yellowstone's [Old Faithful](https://old-faithful.net/) archive, which is a comprehensive open source archive of all Solana blocks and transactions from genesis to the current tip of the chain.
+Given the right hardware and network connection, Jetstreamer can stream data at over 2.7M TPS to a local Jetstreamer plugin or geyser plugin.
+Higher speeds are possible with better hardware (in our case 64 core CPU, 30 Gbps+ network for the 2.7M TPS record).

 Jetstreamer exposes three companion crates: